rudymatela/udge/README.md

 7. (testing) Submit an _incorrect_ solution to the newly created problem and make sure it does not receive a full score.

+Please see the `addition` problem for an example of this.

 ### Multiple input and output pairs